Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 • Any other info a client specifically asks for, like a vendor ID #

-I don’t include my social security number.
 My regular clients require me to fill out a W-9 for tax purposes.
 Then, they issue 1099s at the end of the year.
 Note: Not all clients issue 1099s.
 That’s on them.
 As long as YOU report all income, that’s what matters.
 (Again, I’m in the U.S. Follow the rules for your country.
 And BIG REMINDER: I’m not an accountant or lawyer, so nothing I write should be considered tax or financial advice.
 Consult a professional if you have questions.)

-From there, I email the client the invoice (or to whatever email address they want invoices to go to).
+From there, I email the client the invoice (or to whatever email address they want the invoices to go to).
 I copy myself as well.

-Whenever possible, ask for ELECTRONIC PAYMENT.
-Meaning the client will deposit your payment directly in your business bank account.
+This means the client will deposit your payment directly in your business bank account.
 (And you should have a separate business bank account.
 Keep your business and personal lives separate.)

 Getting electronic payment is quicker and greener (no paper, no envelopes, no need to visit a bank).